Kosher Food In Dubai and Abu Dhabi

 Kosher Restaurants In Dubai

-Elli’s Kosher Kitchen
+Elli’s Cafe And Kosher Kitchen

-Treat Gourmet is a delivery and catering operation that is affiliated with Rabbi Levi Duchman of the UAE Chabad.
+Treat Gourmet is a delivery and catering operation affiliated with Rabbi Levi Duchman of the UAE Chabad.
 It seems to be getting a second life as it was previously a non-kosher operation as per the old menu on their website.

-Mul Hayam is a brand new kosher waterfront restaurant in Dubai and opened circa April 2021.
+Mul Hayam is a brand new kosher waterfront restaurant in Dubai that opened circa April 2021.
 They serve a variety of Israeli-focused cuisine.
 As of now, they are only present on Instagram, and they list their location there.

 Shabbat Meals With Chabad

 Chabad of the UAE is currently hosting Shabbat meals on Friday night and Shabbat lunch at The Address Dubai Marina Hotel.
-The fee showing on the website is $75 for dinner and $45 for lunch.
+The fee shown on the website is $75 for dinner and $45 for lunch.
 RSVP is required and can be completed here.

 Find A Hotel To Book In Dubai